Find your Bliss (and Other Life Lessons from The Hero’s Journey)

 The privilege of a lifetime is being who you are.
 Some 800 years ago in the ancient capital of Thailand, it is believed that the world’s largest solid gold Buddha was created.
 When the Siamese monks got word that their neighboring Burmese army was planning to invade, they set out to protect the golden Buddha by masking it in clay to conceal its true value.

 Hundreds of years later in the 20th century, a monk noticed a shimmer of light from the Buddha’s cracks.
-Chipping away at the thick clay, he discovered that beneath this layers of this undistinguished Buddha lay its true nature: solid gold.
+Chipping away at the thick clay, he discovered that beneath these layers of this undistinguished Buddha lay its true nature: solid gold.

 Author Carolyn Tate described it best: